dbursztynowski/cl_demo/README2.md

 ## Notes for developers

-TODO: selected details on code structure (for developers)
+TODO: selected details on code structure (for developers).
+For example, explaining basics of the code in combination with custom resource definitions and custom resources form the demo.